hpfpv/todo-app-aws/README.md

 **Application Architecture**

-The steps to build this app are:
+The steps to build this application are:
 - Build and deploy backend main resources - **DynamoDB, Lambda and API Gateway**
 - Enable users authentication - **Cognito**
-- Build a static website to serve static content - **S3, CloudFront**
+- Build a frontend website to serve the app - **S3, CloudFront**

 **[Link to web app](https://todo.houessou.com)**